luispauloportelacoelho/Challenge_QA_Automation/README.md

 ## Prerequisites
 ### Node
-You should download node.js from the below link and install it.
+Download Node.js from the below link and install it.

 https://nodejs.org/en/

-Note: node version for Windows
+Note: Node.js version for Windows

+### Chromedriver
+Install Chromedriver you should open the command line and run the next command:

+npm install chromedriver